About me

 Research Interests

-I am interested in modular heterogeneous packaging architectures for Wide Band Gap (WBG) and Ultra Wide Band Gap (UWBG) based power converters as we advance toward “Power Electronics 3.0” in the late 2020s.
-This area encompasses a complex design landscape that covers electrical, mechanical, thermal, and embedded system aspects.
-My primary focus is on the electrical and embedded system elements.
+I am interested in modular heterogeneous integrated architectures for Wide Bandgap (WBG) and Ultra-Wide Bandgap (UWBG)-based power converters as we advance toward “Power Electronics 3.0”, driven by the challenges of an aging electric grid, rising industrial power demands, the growth of AI/ML data centers, and the electrification of transportation.
+Heterogeneous packaging is a multi-physics domain that encompasses electrical, mechanical, thermal, and embedded system design aspects.
+My primary focus is on the electro-thermal co-design and embedded system aspects.